imrajat7/Android-Basics/README.md

-# Android-Basics
+# Android-Basics-Nanodegree-Scholarship
-Projects built during the ABND
+Projects built during the phase 2 of the Challenge Scholarship.